sahilrajput03/sahilrajput03/learn-figma.md

   - **_Tablet_** you can select from _Surface Pro 8_, _iPad mini 8.3_, _iPad Pro 11"_ or _iPad Pro 12.9"_
   - **_Desktop_** you can select from _MacBook Pro 14"_, _MacBook Pro 16"_, _Desktop_ or _iMac_
   - **_Presentation_** you can select from _Slide 16:9_ (1920x1080) or _Slide 4:3_ (1024x768)
+  - FYI: You can change the width/height, round corner sizes, angle of the titlment of the frame later anytime as well.

 - **Fill**: